-To stop the traction unit, move the traction control levers to neutral and the throttle lever to slow (turtle), lower loader arms to the ground, and stop the engine.
+To stop the traction unit, move the traction control levers to neutral and the throttle lever to slow (turtle), lower loader arms to the ground, and turn the ignition key off to stop the engine.
 Remove the key.

-• Someone could move or attempt to operate the traction unit while it is unattended.
+A child or untrained bystander could attempt to operate the traction unit and be injured.